Cosma / Communication / Knowledge / Navigation / Worlds / Places / Palace

 Athena’s Knowledge Palace

 There are a series of ongoing experiments with creating “Parallel Places” to test and compare the efficacy of numerous 3D platforms for creating interfaces to Cosma, other Web sites, YouTube’s 360° videos and a variety of types of XR content.
 Second Life is one of the platforms used for these experiments.
-The Toy Worlds that are hosted on RoundMe and serve as the main 3D interface to Cosma right now are also among the “places” used for comparison.
+The Toy Worlds that are serving as the 3D interface to Cosma right now are also among the “places” used for comparison.

 One of the experiments of “parallel places” has involved building a K-Palace at the old K-Point in Linden Village.
 It holds two rooms that are semi-identical to two Toy Worlds.
 Both rooms have many Magic Posters and Magic Objects that link to Web content.
 Of course, these are close siblings of the K-Objects used throughout K-Places in Second Life.
 If you have a Second Life account and software installed, then click this image to teleport there and explore it.

 One of the two rooms is called Athena’s Office.
 Click this image to explore it.